edogola4/brandon/README.md

 - [Twitter](https://twitter.com/BrandonOgola)
 - [Instagram](https://www.instagram.com/ja._.tech/)

-Feel free to explore the website and connect with me for any collaboration opportunities or queries.
+Feel free to explore the website, chat with the bot, and connect with me for any collaboration opportunities or queries.